-21. Income taxes (continued)
+20. Income taxes (continued)

 The Company's non-capital loss carry forwards expire as noted in the table below.
-Share issue and financing costs must be utilized by 2016.
 The remaining deductible temporary differences may be carried forward indefinitely.
 Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the group can utilize the benefits therefrom.